IconHTML TagWriter 3.7.1

 E-mail: see the "Contact" section

-Website: http://go.to/dr.lex
+Website: https://www.dr-lex.be/

 TagWriter-site: http://go.to/tagwriter

 The editor consists of a large text field (in which comes your HTML text) and 4 floating palettes with a lot of buttons.
-You can get a quick help for each of these buttons, by holding down the mouse on a button while pressing the "Option" key.
+You can get quick help for each of these buttons, by holding down the mouse on a button while pressing the "Option" key.
 This also counts in all other sections of the program.
 To view your HTML document, click the "Launch" button and it will be opened in your favourite browser.

 You can resize the window with the grow box in the bottom right corner.
 This allows you to resize the window to any size between the standard 9" and your screen's size.
 If you make the window really large however, TagWriter may run out of memory and will display only a part of the window.
 If this happens, quit and re-open TagWriter to use the larger window setting.